pamam31/patG-bootstrap-portfolio/README.md

 ## Usage
 ![](../patG-bootstrap-portfolio-1/Images/bootstrapPortfolio.png)
-By creating aresponsive webpage, this makes the page more accessiblle and easier to navigate for the user making for a more pleasant browsing experience.
+By creating a responsive webpage, this makes the page more accessiblle and easier to navigate for the user making for a more pleasant browsing experience.

 ## Credits